IcyRice/SchedulerAPI/README.md

 suggestTimeslots(List<String> emailParticipants)
 ```

-The public methods taking a 'Person' as param might be disregarded since 'Person' is not accessible externally.
+The public methods taking a 'Person' as param might be disregarded since 'Person' is not supposed to be accessible externally.

 ---